PNG grad Alicia Abshere follows family legacy becoming a Rangerette - Port Arthur News

 Guillory was familiar with the process as she was a Rangerette on the 33rd line in the 70s.

 “The girls go in first and the family cannot go in,” Guillory said.
-“The directors talk to them and thank them and tell them that only some will be chosen.”
+“The directors talk to them, thank them and tell them that only some will be chosen.”

 At the beginning of tryouts, each participant is given a number.
 Abshere was assigned 65 out of 71.
 Per tradition, the announcement is made with a “sign drop,” which reveals the numbers of those selected to the squad.